KentoNishi/Simple-Neural-Network/README.md

 ## Execution

-Navigate to the root directory of the repository.
+Navigate to the root directory of the repository, then execute the following command.

 ```
 ./run